TUNA: A streamlined quantum chemistry program for atoms and diatomics: Electronic structure methods and basis sets

 \section{Electronic structure methods and basis sets}

-While narrow in molecular scope, TUNA has a diversity of basis sets and electronic structure methods, the vast majority of which are available for spin-restricted and unrestricted references.
+While narrow in molecular scope, TUNA has a diversity of basis sets and electronic structure methods, the vast majority of which are available for both spin-restricted and unrestricted references.
 For several methods, TUNA is one of few, if any, open source implementations.

 Methods in TUNA include self-consistent Hartree theory and Hartree--Fock theory, and many-body perturbation theory methods including MP2, MP3, and MP4.
-Spin-component-scaled (SCS) versions, domain-based local pair natural orbital (DLPNO) MP2 and density matrix Laplace MP2 are also available \cite{Surjan2005, Moller1934:46, Pinski2015, Grimme2003:118, Grimme2003:24}.
-Self-consistent density functional approximations are implemented from all rungs of the ``Jacob's ladder'' of exchange--correlation functionals (see Table \ref{tab:functionals}) \cite{Perdew2001}, including hybrid functionals like PBE0 \cite{Adamo1997} and B3LYP \cite{Stephens1994}, which incorporate a proportion of Fock exchange, and double-hybrid functionals like B2PLYP \cite{Grimme2006} and DSD-BLYP \cite{Kozuch2010} which also include a proportion of second-order perturbation theory correlation.
+Spin-component-scaled modifications and density matrix-based AO-MP2 are also available \cite{Surjan2005, Moller1934:46, Grimme2003:118, Grimme2003:24}.
+Self-consistent density functional approximations are implemented from all rungs of the ``Jacob's ladder'' of exchange--correlation functionals, with components listed in Table \ref{tab:functionals} \cite{Perdew2001}, including hybrid functionals like PBE0 \cite{Adamo1997} and B3LYP \cite{Stephens1994}, which incorporate a proportion of ``exact'' Fock exchange, and double-hybrid functionals like B2PLYP \cite{Grimme2006} and DSD-BLYP \cite{Kozuch2010} which also include a proportion of second-order perturbation theory correlation.

-Sophisticated correlated wavefunction methods based on coupled cluster (CC) theory are also available, including CCD, CCSD, CCSD(T), CCSDT, CCSDT(Q) and CCSDTQ.
-The quadratic configuration interaction (QCI) methods QCISD and QCISD(T) are implemented, as are approximate coupled cluster methods CC2 and CC3 and linearised methods based on the coupled electron pair approximation, CEPA \cite{Jiang2025,Jiang2025:1,CCSDT, HAMPEL19921, RENDELL1991462}.
-Excited states and transition intensities can be calculated with configuration interaction singles (CIS), with an optional perturbative doubles correction \cite{Head-Gordon1994:219}.
+Sophisticated correlated wavefunction methods based on configuration interaction (CI) and coupled cluster (CC) theory are also available, including CCD, CISD, CCSD, CCSD(T), CISDT, CCSDT, CCSDT(Q) and CCSDTQ.
+The quadratic configuration interaction methods QCISD and QCISD(T) are implemented, as are approximate coupled cluster methods CC2 and CC3 and methods based on the coupled electron pair approximation, CEPA \cite{Jiang2025,Jiang2025:1,CCSDT, HAMPEL19921, RENDELL1991462}.

+Excited states and their transition oscillator strengths can be calculated with time-dependent Hartree--Fock theory or configuration interaction singles, with an optional perturbative doubles correction \cite{Head-Gordon1994:219}.
+A time-dependent DFT implementation is also available, with support for local spin density approximation exchange--correlation functionals, including hybrid and double-hybrid modifications.
+Figure \ref{fig:absorbance-spectrum} shows the use of the \texttt{ABSPLOT} keyword which enables straightforward comparison of absorbance spectra between electronic structure methods.